Latest travel updates on Coronavirus (COVID19) here

 This morning we fly back to the capital of Madrid.
-Please note: this flight is NOT included in the cost of your tour.
 Do some final souvenir shopping, or check out one of the city’s impressive museums.
 Freshen up for our Farewell Dinner tonight.
 If you have the energy stores, consider a farewell cocktail with the group.

 It’s the last day of our tour and no activities are planned.
 Thank you for joining our big lesbian Spanish hike.
 Safe journey!